 Today, science has reached such a stage where we can measure what is going on inside the brain and train our brain using advanced techniques such as Biofeedback and Neurofeedback.
 We can see the progress we are making in meditation regularly.

-If you have any queries or doubts, please feel free to post questions in the comments section, and I will try and answer it as soon as possible.
+If you have any queries or doubts, please feel free to post questions in the comments section, and I will try and answer them as soon as possible.

 Take care and have a nice day.